 Whether your blog is a marketing tool for your brand or a personal blog you started to share your passion, you want people to see it.
-For all the work you put into writing and editing regular posts and finding just the right images to put alongside them to pay off, you need people to find those posts.
+You put a lot of work into writing and editing posts and finding just the right images to put alongside them.
+For all that work to pay off, you need people to find those posts.

-Link building is one of the most important and hardest parts of SEO.
+Link building is one of the most important and hardest parts of search engine optimization (SEO).
 Google sees links back to your blog as an indication that people like and respect your work.
 Each external link from a quality website is a signal to the search engines that your website is quality too.

 It’s largely because link building is the hardest part of SEO to do well that it’s so important.
 Everyone can do the easy stuff; building high-quality links is how you become more competitive.

-Here are ten link-building strategies you can use to help boost your blog’s authority and make headway in the search engines.
+Here are fifteen link-building strategies you can use to help boost your blog’s authority and make headway in the search engines.

 Influencers in your industry are often willing to contribute to these because they get a link back to their site and a chance to show their expertise on the subject in question.
 That benefits you because they’re that much more likely to share the post with their networks and/or link back to it in future posts on their own website.